 To add to what we’ve spoken about so far, OBS and ShadowPlay can also screen record.
 If streaming is more than just a hobby to you, then being able to record gameplay is also useful.
 Of course, both of those streaming software solutions differ greatly in this regard too.

 Starting with OBS, you can configure a lot of settings for screen recording.
 Simpler settings like the file format to bit rate are configurable.
 As you record, OBS compresses the recording and processes the video as quickly as possible.
 This reduces the impact of recording on your FPS.
 An added bonus is that OBS recordings don’t fill incredible amounts of storage space – something that screen recorders are notorious for.

 ShadowPlay isn’t as technical at screen recording, which is good and bad.
-It’s friendly towards beginners, but the lack of settings limits the experts.
+It’s friendly for beginners, but the lack of settings limits the experts.
 Whilst recording, ShadowPlay doesn’t process videos as quickly as OBS, nor does it compress them as much.
-With less compression, gameplay you record with ShadowPlay fills more storage space.
+With less compression, the gameplay you record with ShadowPlay fills more storage space.

 4. Advanced Stream Style

 Adding a sense of style to your stream has a big effect, so for OBS vs. ShadowPlay, we think it’s an important consideration.
 ShadowPlay’s style settings are as vague as could be – there are next to no style options.

 OBS lets you add overlays, switch between pre-set scenes, and add plugins.
 Alongside overlays, you can add alert banners to your stream through OBS too.
 Better yet: since OBS is open-source, a lot of the plugins are made by other users.